Gender Equality

-Helping Hand is committed to playing its part in achieving gender equality which is defined as “The equal rights, responsibilities and opportunities of women, men and trans and gender-diverse people.
+Gender equality is defined as “The equal rights, responsibilities and opportunities of women, men and trans and gender-diverse people.
 Equality does not mean that women, men and trans and gender diverse people will become the same but that their rights, responsibilities and opportunities will not depend on their gender.”

 We recognize the social, economic and cultural benefits of gender equality and we understand the roles that workplaces can play to help achieve broader societal aims in this area.